Samsung Galaxy S21 Ultra review: Strong overall package without major weaknesses

 Last year the South Korean manufacturer presented that Galaxy s20 ultra, which was the almost perfect smartphone on paper.
 However, it quickly became apparent that huge numbers do not always lead to a better user experience in everyday life.
 Now a year has passed and the successor, the Samsung Galaxy S21 Ultra, should do everything better.

-On paper, no major changes have been made compared to its predecessor, but the S21 Ultra is said to have become significantly better, which is said to have fewer teething problems than the S20 Ultra in everyday life.
-Especially with regard to the built-in ExynosProprocessor, the battery life and the camera.
-In the following lines we will now clarify the question of whether Samsung was able to eliminate the weaknesses of the predecessor and whether the S21 Ultra is currently the best smartphone on the market.
+Although on paper there have been no major changes compared to its predecessor, the S21 Ultra is said to be significantly better and to have fewer teething issues in everyday use than the S20 Ultra.
+Especially with regard to the built-in Exynos processor, battery life and camera.
+In the following lines we will now answer the question of whether Samsung has been able to eliminate the weaknesses of its predecessor and whether the S21 Ultra is perhaps currently the best smartphone on the market.

 Haptics, design and processing

 The front is protected by Corning Gorilla Glass Victus, the most robust glass currently used in a smartphone.
 Unfortunately, I cannot yet confirm whether this is actually the case, as I have used the device with the pre-installed screen protector.
 If you unlock the Samsung Galaxy S21 Ultra, you are greeted by a huge display, which is only interrupted by a small, centrally located punch hole in which Samsung places the front camera.
 The edges around the panel are even a bit smaller than on the predecessor.
-At the moment only that can be done here Galaxy note 20 ultra and Huawei P40 Pro+ keep up.
+At the moment only that can be done here Galaxy note 20 ultra and Huawei P40 Pro + keep up.
 Many should be pleased that the manufacturer has extremely reduced the rounding of both sides of the panel in this year's Ultra, which means that there were no incorrect entries in my everyday use.

 Next, let's take a closer look at the frame.
 This consists of metal with a high-gloss finish and is therefore extremely susceptible to fingerprints and scratches.
 While the left side of the frame is kept completely blank, the South Korean manufacturer has installed the buttons for louder and quieter on the right side.
 The on / off button is located directly below it.
 Despite the huge form factor, all keys are still easy to reach.
 The USB-C port, a microphone and one of two speakers are located on the bottom.
 The second was integrated into the earpiece.
 Of course, we'll take a closer look at the quality of the speakers later.
 Samsung then installs two more microphones on the top.